paulnta/Polliwog/report/README.md

 ![Data model](images/data_model.png)

-*Note that the purpose of the different types of stroke is to make the figure more readable.*
+*Note that the purpose of the different types of stroke is just to make the figure more readable.*

 The data model takes a relational database's traditionnal approach in which references are used to establish relations between entities.
 This has several advantages: